SergeyDjam/purple-vk-plugin/src/contrib/cpputils/README.rst

 * trie, a simple trie implementation

 cpputils does not provide build system for the library itself, you should manually include it in your project.
-No configuration is required, just place add include/ and src/ directories.
+No configuration is required, just add include/ and src/ directories.

 Most of the libraries require a C++11 compiler and were tested on GCC 4.8 and Clang 3.5